6 Tasks We Automate to Make More Time for Work That Matters

 Something which is very important to us and, I’m sure, your business too, is making sure our processes work effectively.

-One of the tools we’ve been using for a while to stabilize this process is Trello.
+One of the tools we’ve used to stabilize this process is Trello.

 Trello is a task management system which operates with a Kanban card system.
 It makes collaboration very easy through the visual display of progress.